Patient's Query

 Welcome back to icliniq.com.

 I am incredibly sorry if I have not been able to explain myself adequately.
-Since you are on the 30th day, I suggest you not to take tablet Plan B for pregnancy.
+Since you are on the 30th day, I suggest you not take the tablet Plan B for pregnancy.
 Further, I will not suggest Plan B while you are undergoing egg retrieval treatment.
-In addition, there is a prediction method based upon patterns of hormonal changes in a female body.
+In addition, there is a prediction method based on patterns of hormonal changes in a female's body.
 Please understand that LH (luteinizing hormone) is the most reliable method, and you may consider doing it early tomorrow morning.

 I hope I am clear this time and you have got your answer.